Kimberly Naquin: History Teacher Guilty Plea In Vibrator Sex Case With Teen Girl

 — Jonathan Bullington (@jrbullington) January 15, 2016

-After the January encounter, Naquin and her underage female student picked up the pace of their sexual relationship, engaging in “numerous sexual encounters” — including one in which “Naquin introduced a white or light colors vibrator which was used during the intercourse,” Weiter wrote.
+After the January encounter, Naquin and her underage female student picked up the pace of their sexual relationship, engaging in “numerous sexual encounters” — including one in which “Naquin introduced a white or light colored vibrator which was used during the intercourse,” Weiter wrote.

 During the time in which Naquin and the teen girl were involved in their sexual relationship, another, highly publicized teacher-student sex case rocked Destrehan High School.
 In that case, two teachers — Shelly Dufresne, a 32-year-old mom of three, and 24-year-old Rachel Respess were accused of engaging in a three-way sex romp with a 16-year-old male student as Respect’s apartment — also in Kenner.